top of page

 Bicentenary Project Update

-For many years, the Albany Convict Gaol has displayed a diorama representing Major Lockyer's original settlement of what was once known as Fredericktown.
-This model has been seen by tens of thousands of visitors over the last 50 years, offering a glimpse into the first European settlement in Western Australia.
+For decades, the Albany Convict Gaol has proudly displayed a model of Major Edmund Lockyer’s original 1826 settlement at King George Sound—then known as Fredericktown.
+This iconic diorama has been seen by tens of thousands of visitors, standing as one of the oldest visual representations of European arrival in Western Australia.

 Register Your Interest